scotty-c/kubecon/README.md

 # Set up your cluster
 To set up your cluster just run the script `setup.sh`
-The script will as you two questions
+The script will as you three questions
 ```
 Enter the subscription to use:
 Enter region to deploy the cluster:
+Enter Kubernetes version you want to deploy:
 ```
 The subscription to use to connect to Azure with